 Although my boys don’t quite share the same passion for photography that I do, they were still mighty impressed with the clarity of the night skies at Mount Cook when I managed to drag them out in their onesies at 7pm to show them what I was capturing on camera.

 No matter how great the weather and scenery, most kids these days gravitate towards time with technology, and it was so awesome to have the option to just chill inside in the evenings when it was dark and cold outside.
-We borrowed several DVDs from the Wilderness library including LOTR so we could get excited about the scenery on our visit to Mount Sunday.
+The motorhome has a 19" LCD screen with HDMI and USB input for an external hard drive (HDMI cable not provided) so we could bring movies with us including LOTR and get excited about the scenery on our visit to Mount Sunday.

 8. Snow Tubing in Tekapo